 Other behaviors that suggest the dogs are just "playing around" include a special "laugh" to initiate play.
 Trainer Jolanta Benal talks about it in her article in Quick and Dirty Tips.
 According to behaviorist Patricia Simonet, it's a “pronounced forced, breathy exhalation”—panting, but a particular kind of panting, with a broader frequency range."

-Play is typically bouncy, with the dogs engaging in role reversals, several pauses, meta signals and self-handicapping especially if the other dog is smaller.
-For more on play styles among dogs read "Understanding play behaviors part one and part two.
+Play is typically bouncy, with the dogs engaging in role reversals, several pauses, meta signals, and self-handicapping especially if the other dog is smaller.

 Some dogs who haven't been socialized well may fail to use play bows or other meta-communication signals causing their play styles to appear overly rough or prone to being misinterpreted.
 On the other hand, dogs who don't understand play bows may interpret the signal and its following behaviors as threatening which may lead to defensive, aggressive behaviors.
 For this reason, it's imperative to socialize puppies early so they can learn the ABC's of canine play and the rules of the game.